RomenKost/thingsboard.github.io/docs/trendz/metric/overview.md

 {% include images-gallery.html imageCollection="inactive-telemetries" %}

 You can also use the **+ New Metric** button to create new metrics from existing ones.
-This functionality is described [here].
+This functionality is described [here](/docs/trendz/metric/generate-new-metric).

 {% include images-gallery.html imageCollection="new-metric-button" %}